jmgaya/frontend-code-test-sketch/README.md

 * Indexes in artboard routes start at 0 (e.g. `http://localhost:3000/document/Y8wDM/artboard/0`), but the `Paginator` displays a "less nerd" index, starting at 1.
 * Using directly some **assets** provided in the `.svg` format through `ReactComponent` (provided in [CRA](http://create-react-app.dev/)).
 * Artboard image URL is calculated by sorting all available URLs in descendant order.
 Afterward we'll take the first URL which fits into the image container.
 In case there's no image which fits properly into the container space, we take the smallest image.
 This only happens when the component mounts in `artboard.js`
+* Using [container pattern](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) for components.
+A container does data fetching and then renders its corresponding sub-component.
 * Tested [routes](./app/src/utils/__tests__/routes-test.js) and [query](./app/src/utils/__tests__/query-test.js) utils.
 * Tested [Button](./app/src/components/common/__tests__/button-test.js) React component.